Funeral: West African

 African funerals are usually open to many visitors.
 The custom of burying the dead in the floor of dwelling-houses has been to some degree prevalent on the Gold Coast of Africa.
 The ceremony depends on the traditions of the ethnicity the deceased belonged to.
 The funeral may last for as much as a week.
 Another custom, a kind of memorial, frequently takes place seven years after the person's death.
 These funerals and especially the memorials may be extremely expensive for the family in question.
 Cattle, sheep, goats, and poultry, may be offered and then consumed.

 The Ashanti and Akan ethnic groups in Ghana typically wear red and black during funerals.
 For special family members, there is typically a funeral celebration with singing and dancing to honor the life of the deceased.
 Afterwards, the Akan hold a sombre funeral procession and burial with intense displays of sorrow.
-Other funerals in Ghana are held with the deceased put in elaborate "fantasy coffins" colored and shaped after a certain object, such as a fish, crab, boat, and even airplanes.
+Other funerals in Ghana are held with the deceased put in elaborate Fantasy coffins colored and shaped after a certain object, such as a fish, crab, boat, and even airplanes.
 The Kane Kwei Carpentry Workshop in Teshie, named after Seth Kane Kwei who invented this new style of coffin, has become an international reference for this form of art.

 Funeral practices of the Dagbamba

 East African

 Evidence of Africa's earliest funeral was found in Kenya in 2021.
 A 78,000 year old Middle Stone Age grave of a three-year-old child was discovered in Panga ya Saidi cave complex, Kenya.
-Researchers said the childs head appeared to have been laid on a pillow.
+Researchers said the child's head appeared to have been laid on a pillow.
 The body had been laid in a fetal position.

 In Kenya funerals are an expensive undertaking.
 Keeping bodies in morgues to allow for fund raising is a common occurrence more so in urban areas.
 Some families opt to bury their dead in the countryside homes instead of urban cemeteries, thus spending more money on transporting the dead.